developedbyaya/JavaScript/README.md

 A variable is a placeholder for a value.
 Think of it as a box that holds some vaulable piece of indormation or item for us.

 To declare a variable if JS we use the folowing keywords:
-1. `const` - used to declare a variable whose value you do not want changed.
+1. `const` - used to declare a variable whose value you do not want changed or reassigned.
 2. `let` - value of variable can later be changed or updated.
 3. `var` // No longer reccommended.